 Thomas served 12 of his 15 years and when he was released he started to build Triangular Lodge.
 He had clearly worked on its design whilst in prison.
 Triangular Lodge still stands and is now known as one of Britain’s most unusual buildings.
 It was born out of Thomas’s indignity of being thrown into prison for his Catholic beliefs and its design celebrates the catholic faith, but it had to be done secretly and so the reason for many of its design features were not made obvious.
 Its triangular shape represents the holy trinity (Father, Son and Holy Spirit).

 Thomas was friends with the Jesuit Priest Nicholas Owen, the most infamous builder of Priest holes.
 A Priest hole was a hiding place for Catholic Priests during the reformation when all Catholic but especially Priests were persecuted and killed.
 Owen spent 2 years at Rushton Hall and whilst he was there he constructed a secret escape tunnel for Priests.
 The tunnel went from the church of St Peter at the front of the Hall, under the house and all the way up to Triangular Lodge.
-Part of the tunnel can still be seen in the cellar of Rushton Hall.

 Thomas’s eldest son was called Francis.
 He was a hot headed young man and was remarkably convicted twice for treason.
 Treason is a crime that was punishable by death so to be convicted twice was almost impossible.
 Francis’s Cousin Robert Catesby was the driving force behind the Gunpowder Plot.
 In early September 1605 Thomas died leaving Francis as the eldest son to inherit Rushton Hall and most of his father’s wealth.
 By this time the plotters had ran out of money and so welcomed Francis (and his newly gained wealth) into their group.